superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 ## Deploy Core Services Using CDK

-In this hands-on section, you will use AWS CDK to create an S3 bucket and an EC2 instance.
-You will also perform tasks in the AWS Management Console such as checking CloudWatch, adding a bucket policy, and running a CLI command to retrieve the instance ID.
+In this hands-on section, you will use AWS CDK to create an S3 bucket and an ECS Service.
+You will also perform tasks in the AWS Management Console such as checking CloudWatch, and adding a bucket policy.

 ## Prerequisites

 For this and Lab 5, we will be continuing with the same stack and adding services to it.
 If you don't still have that stack, you can copy the code from here: [Lab 3 Stack](https://github.com/superluminar-io/aws_fundamentals_workshop_labs/blob/main/lab_3/lib/aws-fundamentals-workshop-labs-stack.ts)

-## Use CDK to Create an S3 Bucket and an EC2 Instance
+## Use CDK to Create an S3 Bucket and an ECS Service

 1. **Open Your CDK Project**